AbiyFanta/Exam-Analysis/README.md

 ## Description
  It takes in an excel sheet containing data related to examination results and grading.

- It outputs another excel sheet that compiles this data in fewer cells with data such as:
+ It outputs another excel sheet that maps the pass-rate based on the examination, pass point, and month/year taken.
- - Year Taken
- - Total Exams Taken/Missed
- - Pass/Fail Rate
- - Average Score

 ## Features
 Used TKinter to make a very simple UI.
 Opens a window with a single button prompting to select an excel file.